joshua-burbidge/gravi/README.md

 Performance gets worse when there are long trajectories
 - a path of circles performs worse than a path of line_to (much worse)
 - "run" function time stays mostly the same, "draw" increases with long trajectories
+- in the "run" function the calculation is taking 10x more time than the rest

 #### Verify
 - new energy implementation